 [Regulation 14 amended in Gazette 3 Sep 2010 p.
 4276.]

-15. Production of certificate of registration
+15. Certificate of registration to be carried and produced on request

 A person registered under this Part as a timber worker shall —

 (a) carry his or her certificate of registration or a copy of that certificate of registration at all times while engaged in timber harvesting in a State forest or timber reserve or in the transport of log timber harvested in a State forest or timber reserve; and